-PETER FEAR/MV

-MARIO LANGONE/ATTY.
+PETER FEAR/MV MARIO LANGONE/ATTY.
 FOR DBT.
 PETER FEAR/ATTY.
 FOR MV.

-findings and conclusions.
+ORDER: The minutes of the hearing will be the court's findings and conclusions.
 The Moving Party will submit a proposed order after hearing.

 This motion was filed and served pursuant to Local Rule of Practice ("LBR") 9014-1(f)(2) and will proceed as scheduled.
 Unless opposition is presented at the hearing, the court intends to enter the respondents' defaults and grant the motion.
 If opposition is presented at the hearing, the court will consider the opposition and whether further hearing is proper pursuant to LBR 9014-1(f)(2).
 The court will issue an order if a further hearing is necessary.